Emerald Buddha: Settlement in Siam after the victory of General Chao Phraya Chakri in 1779

 In 1779, the Siamese General Chao Phraya Chakri invaded Laos, looted Vientiane and took the Emerald Buddha to Siam.
 It was installed in a shrine close to Wat Arun in Thonburi, the new capital of Siam.
 Chao Phra Chakri then seized the throne for himself and founded the Chakri Dynasty of the Rattanakosin Kingdom, where he would later be titled King Rama I. He shifted his capital across Chao Phraya river to its present location in Bangkok, and constructed the new Grand Palace including Wat Phra Kaew within its compound.
-Wat Phra Kaew was consecrated in 1784, and the Emerald Buddha was moved with great pomp to its current home in the ubosot of the Wat Phra Kaew temple complex on 22 March 1784.
+Wat Phra Kaew was consecrated in 1785, and the Emerald Buddha was moved with great pomp to its current home in the ubosot of the Wat Phra Kaew temple complex in February/March 1785.

 Temples of the Emerald Buddha: visual journey

 Description

 The Buddha image is made of a semi-precious green stone, described variously as jade or jasper rather than emerald, as "emerald" here refers to its colour rather than the stone.
 The image has not been analyzed to determine its exact composition or origin.

 The figure is 48 cm wide at the lap, and 66 cm high.
 The Buddha is in a seated position, with the right leg resting on the left one, a style that suggest it might have been carved in the late Chiang Saen or Chiang Mai school, not much earlier than the fifteenth century CE.
-However, the Meditation attitude of the statue was not popular in Thailand but looks very much like some of the Buddha images of southern India and Sri Lanka, which led some to suggest an origin in India or Sri Lanka.
+However, the meditation attitude of the statue was not popular in Thailand but looks very much like some of the Buddha images of southern India and Sri Lanka, which led some to suggest an origin in India or Sri Lanka.

 Seasonal decoration

 The Emerald Buddha is adorned with three sets of gold seasonal decorations: two were made by Rama I, one for the summer and one for the rainy season, and a third made by Rama III for the winter or cool season.
-In 1996 to celebrate the Golden Jubilee of King Bhumibol Adulyadej, the Bureau of the Royal Household commissioned a replica set of the seasonal decorations to be made in all the same materials.
-This new set was funded entirely by donations.
-The original set, which were made over 200 years ago, were retired and are on display at the Museum of the Emerald Buddha Temple in the Middle court of the Grand Palace.
+To celebrate the Golden Jubilee of King Bhumibol Adulyadej in 1996, the Bureau of the Royal Household commissioned a replica set of the seasonal decorations to be made of the same materials, funded entirely by donations.
+The original set were retired and are on display at the Museum of the Emerald Buddha Temple, in the Middle Court of the Grand Palace.

-The decorations are changed by the King of Thailand, or a senior member of the royal family in his stead, in a ceremony at the changing of the seasons – in the 1st Waning of lunar months 4, 8 and 12 (around March, August and November).
+The decorations are changed by the King of Thailand, or a senior member of the Thai royal family in his stead, in a ceremony held at the changing of the seasons in the first Waning of the fourth, eighth, and twelfth lunar months (around March, August, and November).

-For the three seasons, there are three sets of decorations for the Emerald Buddha:
+For each of the three seasons, there is a specific set decorations for the Emerald Buddha: